 Point being - lines are rigid, pre-built, and perfect for the job.
 The problem is they’re too good to be true and you lose 15 years off your life if you use them, so better off reinventing the wheel, and make your triangle from scratch.

-A Typical Meatless Day of Bodybuilding For Me *All organic *Plenty of Berkey filtered water throughout the day, sometimes with lemon juice or 100% fruit juice added to dilute it
+A Typical Meatless/Meat-low Day of Bodybuilding For Me: *As organic as my budget will allow *Plenty of Berkey filtered water throughout the day, sometimes with lemon juice, apple cider vinegar, or 100% fruit juice added to dilute it

-1 black coffee 4 eggs + 4 egg whites + toast 50 grams of whey protein + walnuts + piece of fruit 50 grams of whey protein + can of chick peas + cucumbers (or other vegetable) 1 coffee with milk + protein bar + dried fruit + dark chocolate Pasta with ground pepper, sea salt, crushed red peppers, and parmesan Half a tub of greek yogurt with frozen blueberries or raspberries
+1 or 2 coffees throughout the day 4 eggs + 4 egg whites + toast 50 grams of New Zealand whey protein + walnuts + piece of fruit 50 grams of New Zealand whey protein + can of chick peas + cucumbers (or other vegetable) Protein bar + dried fruit + nuts + dark chocolate Pasta with ground pepper, sea salt, crushed red peppers, and parmesan Half a tub of greek yogurt with frozen blueberries or raspberries